allegroai/clearml-docs/docs/integrations/fastai.md

 ClearML integrates seamlessly with [fast.ai](https://www.fast.ai/), automatically logging its models and scalars.

-All you have to do is simply add two lines of code to your fast.ai script:
+All you have to do is simply add two lines of code to your `fastai` script:

 ```python
 from clearml import Task